-Target Group Marginalised young people aged between 12-25 years who are Target Group experiencing severe disadvantage such as homelessness, pover mental illness, abuse and trauma.
-Services Provided by Services provided by Passages include: the Organisation Advocacy and referrals; • Informal counselling; Non-judgmental hospitality within a safe environment; Laundry, bathroom and kitchen facilities; Telephone, postal and computer access; Clothing vouchers; Medical and personal hygiene products; Information and Life skills programs; Positive leisure and recreation activities; Medium term supported accommodation; and Education scholarships.
+Target Group Marginalised young people aged between 12-25 years who are experiencing severe disadvantage such as homelessness, poverty, mental illness, abuse and trauma.
+Services Provided by Services provided by Passages include: the Organisation • Advocacy and referrals; • Informal counselling; • Non-judgmental hospitality within a safe environment; • Laundry, bathroom and kitchen facilities; • Telephone, postal and computer access; • Clothing vouchers; • Medical and personal hygiene products; • Information and Life skills programs; • Positive leisure and recreation activities; • Medium term supported accommodation; and • Education scholarships.
 Number of Vincent In 2005, Passages provided services to 1,251 clients a total of 4,112 Residents Serviced times.
-In 2006 Describes provided convices for 1 070 individuals a total of In 2006, Passages provided services for 1,079 individuals a total of 3,669 times.
-3,007 times.
+In 2006, Passages provided services for 1,079 individuals a total of 3,669 times.
 In 2007, Passages provided services for 1,031 individuals a total of 3,389 times.
 Due to the transient nature of the clients who use the service, it is difficult to determine the exact number of Town of Vincent residents who use the service.
-However it is estimated that a significant proportion of clients live within the Town of Vincent boundaries or adjoining suburbs. boundaries of aujoining suburos.
+However it is estimated that a significant proportion of clients live within the Town of Vincent boundaries or adjoining suburbs.
 The Healthy Cooking Group involves up to 12 young people.
 Incorporated Yes Comments Passages provide services to young people who are most disadvantaged, particularly those living on the street.
 The assistance offered meets very basic and concrete needs.
 The Healthy Cooking Program was initiated in 1999 with the support of the Town of Vincent, and due to the Towns support it has been running successfully ever since.
 It was established at the request of the young people accessing the centre.
-1 Passages has expanded to provide supported accommodation, whilst the Healthy Cooking Group has been assimilated into this venture, which provides education and training creating a pathway into independent living.
+Desseges has expended to provide supported accommodation, whilst Passages has expanded to provide supported accommodation, whilst the Healthy Cooking Group has been assimilated into this venture, which provides education and training creating a pathway into independent living. rg.
 Funding for Town of Vincent young people to access the program.
-The total cost of the program is \$4,200 with at a funding a series The total cost of the program is \$4,200, with other funding coming from the organisation.
-Amount Requested \$3000 Amount \$3000 Recommended I.
+The total cost of the program is \$4,200, with other funding coming from the organisation.
+Amount Requested \$3000 Amount \$3000 Recommended

-Paggagag Paggagag Contro Raw Weighted Passages Resource Centre Score Score % Adherence to policy guidelines 90 27 Benefit to Town of Vincent residents 90 18 Financial viability of the project or program 90 9 Previous grants acquitted satisfactorily 100 10 Targets vulnerable and disadvantaged groups in the community 90 9 A unique service that meets the needs of the community 90 9 Demonstrated experience in delivering the service or program 100 10 TOTAL 650 92
+Raw Weighted Passages Resource Centre Score Score % Adherence to policy guidelines 90 27 Benefit to Town of Vincent residents 90 18 Financial viability of the project or program 90 9 Previous grants acquitted satisfactorily 100 10 Targets vulnerable and disadvantaged groups in the community 90 9 A unique service that meets the needs of the community 90 9 Demonstrated experience in delivering the service or program 100 10 TOTAL 650 92

 Organisation St Vincent de Paul Society WA Inc. Purpose of Funding The grant would be used to assist with the cost of running the Emergency Relief Assistance.
 Funds would be used to provide emergency relief assistance for things such as food, clothing, and utility bills.
 Target Group Individuals, families and seniors who are experiencing difficulties due to unemployment, poverty and family breakdown.
-Services Provided by Services provided by St Vincent include; the Organisation Emergency relief and support; Home visits; • Food parcels; • Clothing; • Essential household items; Assistance with utility bills; and Advocacy, friendship and referrals to other services within the Society.
-Number of Vincent The organisation provided support for 175,000 during the last Residents Serviced financial year and of those 859 lived in the Town of Vincent.
+Services Provided by Services provided by St Vincent include; the Organisation • Emergency relief and support; • Home visits; • Food parcels; • Clothing; • Essential household items; • Assistance with utility bills; and • Advocacy, friendship and referrals to other services within the Society.
+Number of Vincent Residents Serviced The organisation provided support for 175,000 during the last financial year and of those 859 lived in the Town of Vincent.
 Incorporated Yes Comments The total cost of the program is \$15,018 with Lotterywest contributing \$6,000, and \$4,018 contributed by businesses and individuals.
 The funding will provide emergency relief assistance for Town of Vincent residents.
 Amount Requested \$5000 Amount \$5000 Recommended